Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-package-compat.md

 ### Who is this for?

-This guide is for any dbt package maintainer, like [`dbt-utils`](https://hub.getdbt.com/dbt-labs/dbt_utils/latest/), that are looking to upgrade their package to be compatible with <Constant name="fusion"/>.
+This guide is for any dbt package maintainer, like [`dbt-utils`](https://hub.getdbt.com/dbt-labs/dbt_utils/latest/), that's looking to upgrade their package to be compatible with <Constant name="fusion"/>.
 Updating your package ensures users have the latest version of your package, your package stays trusted on dbt package hub, and users benefit from the latest features and bug fixes.

 A users stores their package in a `packages.yml` or `dependencies.yml` file.
 If a package excludes `2.0.0`, <Constant name="fusion"/> will warn today and error in a future release, matching <Constant name="core"/> behavior.